ppy/osu-wiki/news/2019-01-09-introducing-yuzu.md

 It starts with me accidentally dropping into a mysterious portal, which leads to some epic mecha fight (and flatten some medieval looking cities in the process, unfortunately), and the death of a friend that I recently met.

 That was sad.
 But she had this really awesome scarf that she got from her grandfather - and now, it's mine!
 She gave it to me.
 I have proof.
-Really.
+Really!

 But pssh, I don't wanna bore you with all the details.
 Basically, I have this *cool looking scarf that floats.* **FOREVER.** And it makes me look **so VERY VERY COOL.**